onjara/optic/README.md

 Some use cases for transformation include:
 * Hiding sensitive data in your logs such as passwords or credit card details
 * Obscuring personal information, complying with data protection laws
-* Strip new lines from log data
+* Strip new lines from log data (log forging protection)
 * Encoding data
 * Compressing data